Henley & Partners: History

 Originally founded in the 1970s, Henley & Partners was re-formed in 1997 through the combination of a private client immigration consultancy and a corporate and family services company.
 In the late 1990s and through the 2000s, the firm advised wealthy businesspeople and individuals move their businesses and families around the world, largely through the acquisition of residence and citizenship from Austria, Canada, Hong Kong, US, Switzerland, and St. Kitts and Nevis.
+Early on, the company's focus was on advising wealthy people how they could lower their taxes through acquired residence.

-At the time, the concept of residence and citizenship planning was relatively new and not considered to be of much relevance.
-This situation changed in 2006, however, when the firm became involved in the restructuring of St. Kitts and Nevis's citizenship-by-investment program, incorporating donations to support the country's transition to tourism and services following the closure of the sugar industry in 2005.
+In 2006, the firm partnered with St. Kitts and Nevis, trailblazing sales of citizenship and passports.
+The firm restructured St. Kitts and Nevis's citizenship-by-investment program, incorporating donations to support the country's transition to tourism and services following the closure of the sugar industry in 2005.
+Following the restructuring of the St. Kitts and Nevis citizenship program, Henley & Partners began to aggressively promote the new scheme.
+Henley organized large-scale conferences where it promoted its services and connected buyers of passports to sellers.